learnlatex/learnlatex.github.io/en/lesson-12.md

 ```
 <!-- {% endraw %} -->

-This is an entry for an article and a book: these are by far the most common
+This is an entry for an article and another for a book: these are by far
+the most common
 types.
 Each database entry type starts with `@`, as shown, and all of the
 information then sits within a brace pair.

 The various fields we need are given in key-value format, apart from what is
-known as the 'key': the 'name' of the citation.
-You can use whatever you like,
+known as the 'citation key': the 'name' of the citation.
+You can use whatever
+you like,
-as it's jsut a label, but above we've chosen to use the name of an author plus
+as it's just a label, but above we've chosen to use the name of an author plus
 the year: this is a common approach.

-Exactly which fields you need to give depend on the type of entry, but most of
+Exactly which fields you need to give depends on the type of entry, but most of
 these are quite obvious.
 You might notice that in the `author` field, each entry
 is separated by `and`.
 This is _essential_: the format of the _output_ needs to
 know which author is which.
 You might also notice that in the article title,